Free will: Incompatibilism

 Incompatibilism may occupy any of the nine positions except (5), (8) or (3), which last corresponds to soft determinism.
 Position (1) is hard determinism, and position (2) is libertarianism.
-The position (1) of hard determinism adds to the table the contention that D implies FW is untrue, and the position (2) of libertarianism adds the contention that FW implies D is untrue.
+(1) adds to the table the contention that D implies FW is untrue, and (2) adds the contention that FW implies D is untrue.
 Position (9) may be called hard incompatibilism if one interprets ? as meaning both concepts are of dubious value.
-Compatibilism itself may occupy any of the nine positions, that is, there is no logical contradiction between determinism and free will, and either or both may be true or false in principle.
-However, the most common meaning attached to compatibilism is that some form of determinism is true and yet we have some form of free will, position (3).
+Compatibilism itself may occupy any of the nine positions—that is, there is no logical contradiction between determinism and free will, and either or both may be true or false in principle.
+But compatibilism is most commonly understood to hold that some form of determinism is true and yet we have some form of free will, position (3).

 A domino's movement is determined completely by laws of physics.

-Alex Rosenberg makes an extrapolation of physical determinism as inferred on the macroscopic scale by the behaviour of a set of dominoes to neural activity in the brain where; "If the brain is nothing but a complex physical object whose states are as much governed by physical laws as any other physical object, then what goes on in our heads is as fixed and determined by prior events as what goes on when one domino topples another in a long row of them."
-Physical determinism is currently disputed by prominent interpretations of quantum mechanics, and while not necessarily representative of intrinsic indeterminism in nature, fundamental limits of precision in measurement are inherent in the uncertainty principle.
-The relevance of such prospective indeterminate activity to free will is, however, contested, even when chaos theory is introduced to magnify the effects of such microscopic events.
+Alex Rosenberg makes an extrapolation of physical determinism as inferred on the macroscopic scale by the behaviour of a set of dominoes to neural activity in the brain where "If the brain is nothing but a complex physical object whose states are as much governed by physical laws as any other physical object, then what goes on in our heads is as fixed and determined by prior events as what goes on when one domino topples another in a long row of them."
+Physical determinism is disputed by prominent interpretations of quantum mechanics, and while not necessarily representative of intrinsic indeterminism in nature, fundamental limits of precision in measurement are inherent in the uncertainty principle.
+But the relevance of such prospective indeterminate activity to free will is contested, even when chaos theory is introduced to magnify the effects of such microscopic events.

 Below these positions are examined in more detail.